Sample Poultry Farming Business Plan Template

 • Semi-automatic battery cages of good quality will be purchased and installed for the birds.

-• Other types of equipment needed for the business are feed (grower mash and layer mash), point of lay, different medications, and vaccinations.
+• Other equipment needed for the business are feed (grower mash and layer mash), point of lay, different medications, and vaccinations.

 CASH FLOW ANALYSIS